-Perhaps you are a vegan family, or you have dairy intolerance running in your family, are worried that your baby might also have inherited it?
-For either reason, you are considering feeding your baby a mashed banana or some soaked toast with some nut butter for a healthy punch.
+Perhaps you are a vegan family, or you have dairy intolerance running in your family, and are worried that your baby might also have inherited it.
+For either reason, you are considering baby food like mashed banana or some soaked toast with some nut butter for a healthy punch.
 But wait; is it really good for your baby?

 Yes, it is!
 But you do have to keep few things in mind, such as:

 - Make sure your baby is not allergic to nuts.